 - When Red decides to stay in 201X, she gives the Hue Troop the Prism Crystal, but instead of handing it to them she just tosses it to Yellow Technique without any warning, causing her to fumble with it.

 - Boxman's embarrassing behavior throughout the entire party where he drove everybody crazy and made them all uncomfortable.
 It's even more hilarious when we discover that Boxman was intentionally acting that way to show that he doesn't care what they think of him.Billy Milly: You brought Boxman as your plus one?!
 You know he's just a joke villain.
-He builds those toy robots!
+He builds little toy robots!

 Venomous: He forced himself along, but surely no one will notice him.